fanluo12/LC/Math&Geometry/README.md

 ## 204. Count Primes
 Create boolean array to update non-prime number.
 For loop through from 2, if boolean[i] is false, update final result and loop through current index from 2 to see if i * j < n and update i * j place as true

+## 523. Continuous Subarray Sum
+1. For example, [23,2,4,...] and k = 6.
+23 % 6 = 5, while after adding 2 and 4, 23 become 29 and 29 % 6 is also 5.
+So if remainder happens twice, means we already find a multiple of k.
+So we use hash map to store remainder of updating sum and index.
+Why index?
+Because our continuous array should be greater than 2, so if new index minus map.get(remainder) greater than 1, we can return true.
+2. Note hash map need to be initialize as key = 0 and value = -1, so in this case when we updating sum, if sum % k == 0, we don't need to judge if map contains key or not